digitalphotogear/digitalphotogear/index.md

 ### Introduction

 Phone cameras have advanced greatly within the last few years to the point where I don't bring along my mirrorless camera on vacation unless I'm shooting wildlife or looking to take top tier photos.
 I'd highly recommend first picking up a cell phone with a fantastic camera.
-This is the one camera you will always have on you, so it's better to not cheap out.
+This is the one camera you will always have on you, so it's better to choose a great one.

 ### Cameras